 Description

-Integrate Visma Business and Visma Severa to transfer your employees, customers, projects, work hours, invoices and costs between the two systems.
-Manage your projects in Visma Severa and create invoice drafts, which will then be sent to Visma Business to be delivered to customers and stored in bookkeeping.
-Get your supplier invoices in Visma Business and transfer those to Visma Severa as project costs.
+Integrate Visma Business and Severa to transfer your employees, customers, projects, work hours, invoices and costs between the two systems.
+Manage your projects in Severa and create invoice drafts, which will then be sent to Visma Business to be delivered to customers and stored in accounting.
+Supplier invoices can also be imported from Visma Business to Severa as project costs.

 There are master settings that define, in which system the data is updated.
 It means that new information can be added to both systems, but updates will only transfer from "master".
-Usually for example Visma Severa is master for projects where as Visma Business is master for products.
+Usually for example Severa is master for projects whereas Visma Business is master for regular products.

 What is integrated and how